jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### Top 3 HMW
 Selection Process: We selected top 3 by.
 #### How might we...
-1. encourage customers to eat faster?
+1. ...encourage customers to eat faster?
-2. make use of all available tables (space)?
+2. ...make use of all available tables (dining space)?
-3. make waiting time more productive?
+3. ...make customers' waiting time more productive?

 ---